pranabbd/proxRDF/README.md

 4. The zval of the box dimesion will be initialized with 0.
 After determining zmin and zmax, zdist will set as zval.
    Alternatively, the user can also set customized zmin/zmax value to get user-defined zdist.

-5. zmin = the lowest z of all TMAO/water atoms; zmax = the highest z of water atoms
+5. zmin = the lowest z of all TMAO/water atoms; zmax = the highest z of water atoms.

-6. In the ion case, we may exclude the volumes occupied by the ion atoms
+6. In the ion case, we may exclude the volumes occupied by the ion atoms.

-7. The code will generate a plot as well as a 'surfPGR.dat' data file
+7. The code will generate a plot as well as a 'surfPGR.dat' data file.

 ## How to run